googleapis/java-common-protos/.github/ISSUE_TEMPLATE/feature_request.md

 about: Suggest an idea for this library

 ---
-n January 2023, this library has moved to [gapic-generator-java/java-common-protos](https://github.com/googleapis/gapic-generator-java/tree/main/java-common-protos).
+In January 2023, this library has moved to [gapic-generator-java/java-common-protos](https://github.com/googleapis/gapic-generator-java/tree/main/java-common-protos).
 This repository will be archived in the future.
 Future releases will appear in the new repository (https://github.com/googleapis/gapic-generator-java/releases).

 Thanks for stopping by to let us know something could be better!